Jeff181U/Jeff181U/README.md

 ### Lima D. Jeff
 - 🌱 Currently learning Web Back-End with Java
-- 👯 I’m looking to collaborate on Embedded Systems, mobile aplications jobs or any RELETED to TI
+- 👯 I’m looking to collaborate on Embedded Systems, mobile aplications jobs or any RELATED to TI
 - 📫 If there´s something you looking for, check my LinkedIn www.linkedin.com/in/jeffersondamiaodasilvalima
  ⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡⚡
 <!--